alexfayers/pytest-lf-skip/README.md

 ## Usage

-First, install the plugin.

-Then add the `--lf-skip` or `--last-failed-skip` argument to your pytest command when you use `--last-failed`:
+Just add the `--lf-skip` or `--last-failed-skip` argument to your pytest command when you use `--last-failed`:

 ```bash
 pytest --last-failed --last-failed-skip
 ```

+Now previously passed tests will be skipped instead of being deselected.

 ### VS Code